RikJansenTU/FontysS4/README.md

 **Personal Project**

 I coded simple prototypes to test out speech-to-text functionality, and a couple of iterations of 'algorithms' to interpret the resulting text.
+The code I built can be found [here](/Personal%20Project/Algorithm%20Code.md).

 **Duo Project**